parsiti/parsiti.github.io/_pages/papers.md

 Here are all the papers that have been published in the context of the __ParSiTi__.

+# 2019

+- G. Wisniewski and F. Yvon, **How Bad are PoS Tagger in Cross-Corpora Settings?
+Evaluating Annotation Divergence in the UD Project**, NAACL'19

 # 2018

 - L. Aufrant, G. Wisniewski and F. Yvon, **Quantifying training challenges of dependency parsers**, COLING'18